Welcome to the homepage for latex-access

 people wishing to read LaTeX using a refreshable braille display

-my worksheets in LaTeX format, and produce my work using LaTeX.
+edit LaTeX documents.
+For example, a university student could receive worksheets in LaTeX format and produce their work using LaTeX.
 Using

 produce it.
 If you are not concerned with editing LaTeX documents and